univ-of-utah-marriott-library-apple/display_manager/README.md

 ### Library

-The Display Manager library is based off the contents of DisplayManager.py, which contains the following:
+The Display Manager library is housed in DisplayManager.py, which contains the following:

-The `Display` class is a virtual representation of a connected physical display.
+* The `Display` class is a virtual representation of a connected physical display.
 It allows one to check the status of various display parameters (e.g. brightness, resolution, rotation, etc.) and to configure such parameters.
-The `DisplayMode` class is a simple representation of Quartz's Display Modes.
+* The `DisplayMode` class is a simple representation of Quartz's Display Modes.
 DisplayModes can be sorted, converted to strings, and passed as parameters to various methods which configure the display.
-The `Command` class is called whenever a request is is made of the DisplayManager library.
+* The `Command` class is called whenever a request is is made of the DisplayManager library.
 It contains many parameters for display manipulation, and can be manually run as one sees fit.
-The `CommandList` class is simply a container (for `command`s) that allows one to execute several commands at once.
+* The `CommandList` class is a smart container (for `command`s) that allows one to execute several commands at once without command interference

-`getMainDisplay` returns the primary `Display`; `getAllDisplays` returns a `Display` for each connected display; `getIOKit` allows one to manually access the IOKit functions and constants used in Display Manager (usage not recommended -- it's much simpler to go through `Command`s and `Display`s instead, if possible)
+* `getMainDisplay` returns the primary `Display`;
+* `getAllDisplays` returns a `Display` for each connected display
+* `getIOKit` allows one to manually access the IOKit functions and constants used in Display Manager (usage not recommended -- it's much simpler to go through `Command`s and `Display`s instead, if possible)

 ### Command-Line API

-The command-line API, accessed via displayManager.py, allows you to manually set [display resolution, pixel depth, refresh rate](#set), [brightness](#brightness), [rotation](#rotate), [screen mirroring](#mirror), and [underscan](#underscan).
+The command-line API, accessed via displayManager.py, allows you to manually set [display resolution, pixel color depth, refresh rate](#set), [brightness](#brightness), [rotation](#rotate), [screen mirroring](#mirror), and [HDMI underscan](#underscan).
 See [command-line usage](#command-line-usage) below for more information.

 ### GUI